Perda Al Qur'an di Sekolah Akan Diberlakukan di Sulsel

 Under the regulation, all Muslim students would be obliged to hold

-certificates from informal institutions such as the Koran Education
+certificates from informal institutions such as the

 have a certificate, their parents would be asked to sign a